scala/scala-asm/README.md

 Push the branch to scala/scala-asm
   - `git push upstream-github s-9.5`
-  - Check the build on travis: https://app.travis-ci.com/github/scala/scala-asm/builds
+  - Check the build on GitHub Actions

 Create and push a tag to create a release
   - `git tag -s -m "scala-asm 9.5.0-scala-1" v9.5.0-scala-1 s-9.5`
   - `git push upstream-github --tags`
-  - Check the build on travis: https://app.travis-ci.com/github/scala/scala-asm/builds
+  - Check the release build log on GitHub Actions
-  - Check and release the staging repository on sonatype: https://oss.sonatype.org/
   - Make yourself a sandwich while waiting for artifacts to appear at https://repo1.maven.org/maven2/org/scala-lang/modules/scala-asm/